goostleek/goostleek.github.io/content/posts/migrating-git-history-like-a-pro/index.md

 Now you know about patches.
 Git has a built-in command for generating them, [`git format-patch`](https://git-scm.com/docs/git-format-patch).
 This command generates a patch file for each commit in the specified range.
-Unfortunately, this command doesn't work for our use case, as we want to generate a patch file for a single file(s), not a range of commits.
+Unfortunately, this command doesn't work for our use case, as we want to generate a patch file for files, not a range of commits.
 But don't worry...

 ## ...`git log` to the rescue!